 - RDSP The Journey Continued is me ranting about how long it took to actually transfer money to the account (while watching the Monaco Grand Prix).

-- RDSP: The Other New Government Savings Plan which is a guest post written as an overview of the program as well.
+- RDSP: The Other New Government Savings Plan is a guest post written as an overview of the program as well.

 - Pensions and Disabled Children outlines what can be done to get more money into your child’s RDSP, from your RRSP, but remember to read all the rules on this one.